anil3a/wp-order-email-scheduler/README.md

 ## Features

 - Schedule emails to customers based on WooCommerce order status.
+- 3 Templates to choose default email template to send email with.
 - Customize the email subject and body, with support for dynamic placeholders.
 - Search for specific orders using an AJAX-powered search bar.
 - Test email functionality by sending emails for specific orders directly from the settings page.
 - Configure email scheduling delay times (e.g., send an email 2 hours after order status changes).
 - Styled admin interface for easy management.
+- **Live Orders** to see what orders are within the range and their status, attempts, and all details
+- **Email log** to see email sent log, can include processing, sent and failed.
+   - `processing` if system to trying to send and will not be picked up if it runs sgain.
+   - `sent` If email is sent succesfully
+   - `failed`  If email sending is failed

 ## Installation